federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 <img src="./img/figure-03.png" width="816" />

 ### **Observations**

+Above is a scatter plot of country co-productions in terms of resources devoted to the service sector.
+The size of each dot is proportional to the land size of the corresponding country (i.e., the bigger the nation, the larger the point diameter).
+The plot could ideally be divided into four quadrants, counter-clockwise, with the first quadrant being the upper right one.
+I & III could be referred to as the "regular" quadrants, those for which a small (III) or significant (I) amount of resources to cinema corresponds to a small or large number of entries to the list of critically acclaimed films.
+II could collect countries which are either "inefficient" (i.e., those which have been involved in far fewer co-productions than their large share of GDP to the tertiary sector would imply) or "too small" (i.e., those which lack the critical mass to participate in many co-productions, no matter how much money they invest on services).
+IV, instead, could gather "virtuous" countries (i.e., those which managed to work on several films on a tight budget).

-_Note: The plot gives, at best, an approximate picture of the amount of resources historically destined to cinema by each country, for at least two reasons.
-First, the year these data were recorded ranges from 2007 (Luxembourg) to 2016 (e.g., Australia).
-Second, the composition of country GDP changed dramatically in over a century.
-For instance, Western Europe generally spent more on agriculture and industry in the years immediately following World War II, and more on services since the Sixties._
+It is important to stress that the plot gives, at best, an approximate picture of the amount of resources historically destined to cinema by each country, for at least two reasons.
+First, the data on GDP breakdown were recorded in different years, ranging from 2007 (Luxembourg) to 2016 (e.g., for Australia).
+Second, GDP composition may have changed dramatically in over a century.
+For instance, Western European nations spent more on agriculture and industry in the years immediately following World War II, and more on services since the Sixties.

+In addition, two assumptions were made.
+One is that countries tend to invest more resources on the tertiary sector when they develop; the other is that, as the latter increase, proportionally do those to cinema.

 ``` r
 linear.regression <- function(df, x, y, transform.x = NA, transform.y = NA) {